Pennsylvanian (train): 20th century

 After significant ridership gains in 1984, PennDOT proposed that a second train be added to the route.
 PennDOT and Amtrak would have split the costs evenly.
 Amtrak officials were favorable, but budget problems stalled the plan.

-In the late 1980s passenger-rail groups urged Amtrak to extend the Pennsylvanian to Cleveland, Ohio.
+In the late 1980s, passenger rail groups urged Amtrak to extend the Pennsylvanian to Cleveland, Ohio.
 Proposals included new stations in Sewickley and Beaver Falls.
 Pressure increased in 1989 when Amtrak announced the re-routing of the Broadway Limited and Capitol Limited over that same route as part of a restructuring of routes in Indiana.
 As part of this change, the Capitol Limited began serving the Cleveland–Pittsburgh route, albeit in the middle of the night.
-Amtrak and PennDOT considered two routes for an extended Pennsylvanian: one via Alliance, Ohio (following the route of the Capitol Limited) and one via Youngstown, Ohio (partially following the Broadway Limited) with a new stop in New Castle, Pennsylvania.
+Amtrak and PennDOT considered two routes for an extended Pennsylvanian: one via Alliance, Ohio, following the route of the Capitol Limited, and one via Youngstown, Ohio, partially following the Broadway Limited, with a new stop in New Castle, Pennsylvania.

 On November 7, 1998, Amtrak extended the Pennsylvanian through to Chicago along the route of the Capitol Limited via Toledo, finally bringing a daylight connection to Cleveland.
-The Three Rivers continued to run over a different schedule via Akron and Fostoria.
+The Three Rivers continued to run over a different schedule via Akron, Ohio and Fostoria.
 As part of the change Amtrak truncated the eastern end to Philadelphia, enabling the train to complete the run within a single day.

 The change was driven by Amtrak's growing mail and express business; Pittsburgh–Philadelphia ridership suffered.

+21st century

 Amtrak returned the Pennsylvanian to the New York–Pittsburgh route on January 27, 2003, citing low ridership and Amtrak's withdrawal from the express freight business.

 On November 1, 2004, Amtrak merged the Pennsylvanian and Three Rivers, keeping the latter name with a western terminus in Chicago.
 Amtrak had sought $2.5 million in assistance from Pennsylvania to keep both trains running.
-On March 8, 2005, Amtrak truncated service to Pittsburgh–New York and restored the Pennsylvanian name to the route.
+On March 8, 2005, Amtrak truncated service to Pittsburgh-New York City, and restored the Pennsylvanian name to the route.

 The train has been primarily financed by the Pennsylvania Department of Transportation since October 1, 2013, when the Rail Safety Improvement Act of 2008 took effect.
 This federal law eliminated federal subsidies for Amtrak routes less than 750 mi in length.

 In late 2019, the train began operating with a baggage car for checked baggage and bicycle handling at New York, Newark, Philadelphia, Lancaster, Harrisburg, Altoona, Johnstown and Pittsburgh.

 In March 2020, service on the Pennsylvanian was suspended as part of a round of service reduction in response to the ongoing COVID-19 pandemic.
 Service resumed on June 1, 2020.